williamzhu1/EE3/README.md

 ## DOTENV

-make a `.env` file with the following contents:
+make a `.env` file with the following contents inside server:

 ```
 LICHESS_CLIENT_ID="lichess-oauth-flask"